 25) Spider Orchid (Brassia)

-Plants from the Brassia genus of orchids are commonly referred to as spider orchids because their petals are lined with long, spindly tepals that often give the flowers a spidery look.
+Plants from the Brassia orchids genus are called spider orchids because their petals are lined with long, spindly tepals that often give the flowers a spidery look.
 These orchids primarily grow in warm rainforests with high humidity from Mexico to Brazil.
-However, one species of spider orchid does grow natively as far north as Florida.
+However, one spider orchid species grows natively as far north as Florida.
 Also, only spider-hunter wasps can pollinate spider orchids, so don’t try to pollinate them yourself.

 Native To: | Central America, South America, the West Indies, and Florida |